rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 openshift-gitops   gpg-project   30s
 ```

-* Check the ArgoCD AppProject signatureKeys, to check that we defined properly the signature Keys and it's reflected in the App Project:
+* Check the ArgoCD AppProject signatureKeys, to verify that we defined the signature keys properly and they are reflected in the App Project:

 ```sh
 kubectl get appproject -n openshift-gitops gpg-project -o jsonpath='{.spec.signatureKeys}'